Skip to main content

 In the story that we heard this morning (one of Jesus’ most well-known stories), he tells of two people, the priest and Levite, who cross the road in order to avoid becoming the neighbour to the man who is in need.
 They cross the road – possibly because of fear, possibly because of a sense of self-importance, possibly because they felt they could not do anything, or could not be contaminated or simply could not bother – in order not to see the man who had been beaten up.
 But Jesus also tells of the Samaritan who crossed the road in order to see the other, meet the other, hear the other, open himself to the other and to show mercy to the other.

 Many of the early Christian thinkers see the victim in this story as humanity.
 We are in the gutter, beaten up and dying.
 We have been captured by sin, self-centredness, fear and pride.
 James, possibly the brother of Jesus, writes, “What causes fights and quarrels among you?
 Don’t they come from your desires that battle within you?
 You desire but do not have, so you kill.
 You covet but you cannot get what you want, so you quarrel and fight.”
-(James 4:1-2) It might sound a bit harsh, but we are lost and, if we are really honest with ourselves, we know that we are lost.
+(James 4:1-2) That might sound a bit harsh, but it is true that we are lost and, if we are really honest with ourselves, we know that we are lost.
 We are in no position to help ourselves, let alone anyone else.

 But Jesus crosses the road from heaven to come to earth.
 We were far off from God – we could not get to God – but he came to us.
 He identifies himself with us, he comes to us and becomes one of us, he lives the sort of life that God created us to live (a life of love: love of God and love of neighbour), he dies our death, but death cannot hold him, and he rises from the dead and he promises that whoever identifies themselves with him, whoever puts their trust in him will be forgiven, transformed and then raised.